-At Brookfield Junior School we have an adaptive skills-based approach to learning.
-Linking our learning as far as is feasible to topics, we seek to engage and teach the children around this to give a real depth of learning and the ability to understand how subjects are connected.
-Teaching around these skills is designed to help develop our children as proactive learners.
-These skills are displayed around the school and children will become more familiar with them as their move through the years and continue their education through both the Infant and Junior Schools.
+At Brookfield Junior School we have an adaptive skills-based approach to planning.
+Linking our learning as far as is feasible to topics, we seek to engage and teach the children around the three core principles of Engagement, Motivation and Thinking to give a real depth of learning and the ability to understand how subjects are connected.
+Planning around these skills is designed to help develop our children as proactive learners, giving their learning real-world relevance and seeking to challenge all learners appropriately, regardless of their starting points.

 Engagement (play and exploring)